-African Heads of States met in the Ethiopian capital Addis Ababa to discuss an array of challenges facing the continent, including coups, conflict, sustainable development and climate change.
+African Heads of States met in the Ethiopian capital Addis Ababa to discuss an array of challenges during this year’s AU Summit.

 In the two-day summit, the leaders were challenged to sustain minimum economic growth between 7-10 per cent levels of Gross Domestic Product (GDP) to achieve inclusive growth and sustainable development on the continent.

-This is according to the Africa Union Commission Chairperson Moussa Faki Mahamat and African Development Bank (AfDB) president Dr. Akinwumi Adesina who spoke on the sidelines of the just concluded 36th African Union Summit in Addis Ababa, Ethiopia.
+This is according to the Africa Union Commission Chairperson Moussa Faki Mahamat and African Development Bank (AfDB) president Dr. Akinwumi Adesina who spoke on the sidelines of the AU Summit in Addis Ababa, Ethiopia.

 “Africa’s current growth performance is insufficient to eradicate poverty and achieve the Sustainable Development Goals (SDGs) and Agenda 2063 as encapsulated in the African Development Bank’s ‘High 5’ priorities,” said Acting Chief Economist and Vice President of AfDB, Prof Kevin Urama.